My blog has moved!

 GOOD NEWS OF THE DAY: You can rent a convertible on vacation and have an excuse for never fixing your hair.

-Another reason I love visiting Denver is enjoying breakfast with my Aunt & Uncle.
-They have a huge window in their breakfast area that overlooks their eden-like backyard.
+huge window in their breakfast area that overlooks their eden-like backyard.
 My uncle diligently plants a great garden every year, tends to all his flowers and feeds his own platoon of squirrels.
 On our dinner salad, we’d had green peppers and tomatoes from his Garden.
 He also has beets, squash and cucumbers all getting bigger everyday outside.

 Of course I swung by my favorite aunt & uncle’s house to grab dinner with them before heading to the airport to pick up the hubster.
 However, his flight was running late so I had some time to kill.
 I grabbed my camera and headed to my favorite local park.